Radicalautistt/haskell-learning-log/2020/october.md

 main :: IO ()
 main =  evalStateT (runReaderT (runGameT game) 10) initialGameState

+ghci> main
-ghci> ugly printing of a list of units every second until the given timer is up, no one needs to see this
+... ugly printing of a list of units every second until the given timer is up, no one needs to see this
 ```